 Hedges related to anticipated transactions are designated and documented at the inception of the hedge as cash flow hedges and foreign exchange derivatives are typically entered into once per month.
 Cash flow hedges are evaluated for effectiveness quarterly.
 The effective portion of the gain or loss on these hedges is reported as a component of AOCI in stockholders' equity and is reclassified into earnings when the hedged transaction affects earnings.
-The majority of the after-tax net income or loss related to foreign exchange derivative instruments included in AOCI at January 31, 2016 is expected to be reclassified into earnings within 12 months.
+The majority of the after-tax net income or loss related to foreign exchange derivative instruments included in AOCI at May 1, 2016 is expected to be reclassified into earnings within 12 months.
 Changes in the fair value of currency forward exchange and option contracts due to changes in time value are excluded from the assessment of effectiveness.
-Both ineffective hedge amounts and hedge components excluded from the assessment of effective, Applied promptly recognizes the gain or loss on the associated financial instrument in earnings.
-The amount recognized due to discontinuance of cash flow hedges that were probable not to occur by the end of the originally specified time period was not significant for the three months ended January 31, 2016 and January 25, 2015.
+Both ineffective hedge amounts and hedge components excluded from the assessment of effectiveness are recognized in earnings.
+If the transaction being hedged is no longer probable to occur, or if a portion of any derivative is deemed to be ineffective, Applied promptly recognizes the gain or loss on the associated financial instrument in earnings.
+The amount recognized due to discontinuance of cash flow hedges that were probable not to occur by the end of the originally specified time period was not significant for the three and six months ended May 1, 2016 and April 26, 2015.